sonertari/UTMFW/README.md

 - Install OpenBSD amd64:
 	+ Download installXY.iso from an OpenBSD mirror
-	+ Create a new VM with 60GB disk, choose a size based on your needs
+	+ Create a new VM with 60GB disk, or choose a size based on your needs
 	+ Start the VM and install OpenBSD

 - Install OpenBSD arm64: